NicolasKheirallah/NextJs-M365-Blog/data/blog/Why-I-Choose-Education-Over-Technology-for-M365-Governance.md

 ## A Different Approach

-Instead of recommending another expensive tool, I proposed something radical: invest in education.
+Instead of recommending another expensive tool, I proposed something radical: invest in education for the users.
 Not just basic training, but comprehensive, practical education about why governance matters and how to implement it effectively within the M365 ecosystem.
+So they understand what they are doing

 The CFO was skeptical.
 "You want us to spend money on training instead of a governance solution?"